Customer reviews can help sell your product or service more effectively than any sales copy.

 Greater visibility in the local pack can lead to an increase in website traffic.

 In one study that involved 30,000 sites, investing in reviews increased organic traffic from 5,500 to 8,000 in nine months.

 But knowing that your Google profile needs reviews and actually earning them are two different things.

 It should go without saying that an excellent product and superb customer service are a must here.

-In addition to thoroughly vetting your customer service and developing the best product you can, there are additional steps you can take to get the most out of Google My Business.
+In addition to thoroughly vetting your customer service and developing the best product you can, there are additional steps you can take to get the most out of your Google Business Profile.

-Let’s start with the obvious: you should set up a Google My Business profile, rather than let it sit unclaimed:
+Let’s start with the obvious: You should set up a Google Business Profile, rather than let it sit unclaimed: